 Panchopchar Puja

-Before invoking Shakti, it is customary — and deeply wise — to first remember and worship Shri Ganesha and the Guru.
+Before invoking Shiva & Aadi Shakti, it is customary — and deeply wise — to first remember and worship Shri Ganesha and the Guru.

 Shri Ganesha, the remover of obstacles and guardian of all beginnings, clears the path ahead.